Is your electricity out? See the latest power outages in Duval, Clay, St. Johns and Nassau counties

 Beaches Energy

-This article originally appeared on Florida Times-Union: JEA: Real-time power outages map of Jacksonville
+This article originally appeared on Florida Times-Union: Hurricane Ian JEA, FPL real-time power outages map Northeast Florida